Section A: UK Care Worker Visa Rules

 You can apply to extend your visa as many times as needed until July 22, 2028, provided you remain eligible.
 After 2028, no further extensions will be possible for these SOC codes, so plan ahead for alternatives like switching to another visa route or applying for Indefinite Leave to Remain (ILR) if you’ve completed 5 years.

-You can extend at the lower RQF Level 3 (equivalent to A-levels), even though new Skilled Worker visas now require RQF Level 6 (degree-level).
+You can extend at the lower RQF Level 3, even though new Skilled Worker visas now require RQF Level 6.

 Show at least £1,270 in savings to support yourself (held for 28 consecutive days), unless your sponsor certifies maintenance on the CoS, and provide a criminal record certificate from any country you’ve lived in for 12+ months in the last 10 years, and evidence of your qualifications as an adult social care professional.

 If your visa was granted after 11 March 2024, you cannot bring new dependants (partner or children).
-Pre-2024 holders can extend dependants’ visas if applying together, but they must meet separate eligibility (e.g., relationship proof, additional funds: £285 for the first dependant, £315 for each additional).
+Pre-11 March 2024 holders can extend dependants’ visas if applying together, and those in-route before that date who had not yet brought dependants may still do so, subject to eligibility and funds.

-You must not have spent more than 180 days outside the UK in any 12-month period if planning for ILR later.
+You should not have spent more than 180 days outside the UK in any 12-month period if planning for ILR later.

 Section D: Existing Care Worker Visa Switching